 3.3.
 We may share Users’ personal data with:

-a) companies of the OCTO Group located in the EU;
+a) companies of the OCTO Group;

-b) third party suppliers located in the EU;
+b) third party suppliers;

 c) other third parties as part of a corporate transaction such as a merger or sale of assets; public authorities and entities, for legal and tax purposes, or, possibly, in order to protect the business as well as the customers, staff or suppliers of OCTO.
 In some cases, OCTO may be requested to communicate the personal data in accordance with the legitimate orders from public authorities and to meet the national security requirements or comply with statutory provisions.

-4. Browsing data.
-Cookies
+4. Type of data: Browsing data, Cookies